 In conclusion, learning how to properly and effectively blog on your website can only benefit you.

 Tip: Stop thinking of blogging as a chore.
-Think of it as a way to talk to your target market; to educate your potential customers; and to provide value to their lives.
+Consider it as a way to talk to your target market; to educate your potential customers; and to provide value to their lives.

 Think these are a lot?
 Check out all the other mistakes that I see people making online with their marketing.